yetundeawodeko09/Project/README.md

 # Project
-This is all about my Python training project
+This is all about my Python training projecctt

 This training was organised by PythonIfe